surifirstpin/biplus_documentation/docs/Dashboard.md

 ## View Dashboard

- To view already existing dashboard navigate to dashboard section first, Click on the dashboard you want to view.
+ To view already existing dashboard navigate to dashboard section first, then click on the dashboard you want to view.

 **1.**  To set the dashboard to home page click on **Set on homepage** icon.